juan-pablo-vielma/extended-MIQCP/README.md

 - [CPLEX.jl](https://github.com/JuliaOpt/CPLEX.jl) 0.0.12
 - [Gurobi.jl](https://github.com/JuliaOpt/Gurobi.jl) 0.1.24

-While the code should generate similar results for near versions, it is recommended to use the specific versions noted above for the closest reproduction of the results.
+The code should generate similar results for similar versions.
+However, for the closest reproduction of the results we recommend  using the specific versions noted above for all software except Julia (the latest release of version 0.3 should work ok).

-In particular, version 0.7.4 of **Julia** can be downloaded from... and you can force the use of the appropriate versions of **JuMP**, **CPLEX.jl** and **Gurobi.jl** by installing the latest release versions and calling
+In particular, you can force the use of the appropriate versions of **JuMP**, **CPLEX.jl** and **Gurobi.jl** by installing the latest release versions and calling
 ```julia
 julia> Pkg.pin("JuMP",v"0.7.4")
 julia> Pkg.pin("CPLEX",v"0.0.12")